daemon-ic/nimue-excalidraw-gist-extension/CHROME_STORE.md

 ## Why You'll Love It

 **Never Lose Work Again** – Browser crashed?
 Accidentally closed the tab?
 No problem.
-Your drawings are safely stored on GitHub, not just in your browser's volatile localStorage.
+Your drawings are safely stored in your private GitHub repository, not just in your browser's volatile localStorage.

 **Work Across Devices** – Start a diagram on your work computer, refine it on your laptop at home, and present it from your tablet.
-Nimue keeps everything in sync.
+Nimue keeps everything in sync via your GitHub repository.

-**Version Control for Diagrams** – Because drawings are stored as GitHub Gists, you get built-in version history.
+**Version Control for Diagrams** – Because drawings are stored as individual files in a GitHub repository, you get built-in version history through Git commits.
 Made a mistake?
-Check the Gist history to see previous versions.
+Check the commit history to see previous versions.

 **Organized Workflow** – Stop saving `.excalidraw` files all over your filesystem.
-Keep everything organized in one place with descriptive names and timestamps.
+Keep everything organized in one centralized repository with descriptive filenames and timestamps.

+**Complete Privacy** – All your drawings are stored in a private repository that only you can access.
+No one else can see your work unless you explicitly grant them access to your repository.

 **Lightning Fast** – Built with modern web technologies (React, Vite, TypeScript), Nimue is responsive and never slows down your browser.